Skip to content

 Capability Description Data Population Time

-AI Agents Inventory Discovers and catalogs all Copilot Studio agents across the tenant with security posture visibility 2-24 hours initial
+AI Agents Inventory Discovers and catalogs all Copilot Studio agents across the tenant with security posture visibility Connection status: up to 30 minutes; full inventory: variable, depending on tenant size and complexity (Learn)

 AI Agents Activity Logging Captures audit logs of agent runtime invocations via the MDA M365 Connector to Microsoft Purview Near real-time

-Real-Time Protection Blocks suspicious tool invocations before execution with UPIA/XPIA detection 1-second response
+Real-Time Protection Blocks suspicious tool invocations before execution with UPIA/XPIA detection Synchronous evaluation prior to tool execution; latency documented per Microsoft Learn

 Prerequisites: